Plow Operation FAQs

 Q. The plow dumped snow at the end of my driveway, can they come back to move it?

 A. No. With 1,874 lane miles of lane miles within Saint Paul, city plows must stay focused on opening the streets.
-It would be extremely costly to the taxpayer for city crews to remove snow from driveways.
+It would be extremely costly for city crews to remove snow from all driveways.

 Q: Is the City responsible for plowing alleys?

 A: No, the City does not plow alleys.
 Saint Paul residents are asked to work with neighbors and contract with a private plow operator to keep alleys free of snow.
 The City does not open or re-open access to alleys that have snow deposits from City plowing efforts on public streets.